tosbery/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that lists environment variables. script that lists all local variables and environment variables, and functions. script that creates a new local variable.
+script that lists environment variables. script that lists all local variables and environment variables, and functions. script that creates a new local variable. a script that creates a new global variable  .